TheRealKaup/KTech/readme.md

 Not to be confused, KTech is not a software development kit (SDK), as goes the traditional sense of the term "game engine".
 KTech is a library; source and header files you include in your game project.

 As terminal software, the graphics are printed to the terminal, and user inputs are received as escape codes in a sequence as if typed.
 This makes KTech games unique graphics-wise and input-wise, as they lead to unconventional solutions.

+Making a game with KTech can be done entirely from a terminal: use a terminal text editor (such as Vim) for coding, the [TextureCreator](#texturecreator) application for creating textures, [Premake and Make for building](/documentation/faq.md#how-to-build-ktech-with-premake).
+Then, simply run the game.

 Here's how a very simple KTech game can look like: